 - Classes create art projects that contribute to a larger art presentation such as collage, art corridors along school hallways and outdoor displays.

-Learning about countries
+Learning about Countries

 Invite students to choose a nation or a few nations, research that nation's culture and what it has done towards peace.

-If you know the Peace Run is coming to your school, you can find out where the international runners come from, and maybe choose some of those countries to do a project on!
+If the Peace Run is coming to your school, you can find out where the international runners come from, and maybe choose some of those countries to do a project on!
 Most of our runner bios are on our team page, and you can contact us to get an up-to-date list.

 When the students select their country, here are some potential projects to work on:

-- Investigate if the Peace Run has travelled through that country.
+- Investigate if the Peace Run has traveled through that country.
 When did we go there?
 Who did we meet?
 You can find a lot of information on our website - when we visit somewhere we always write a report about that day.
 Find a day or a meeting that really inspired you.

 - The students could even contact a school in that country that has been a part of the Peace Run - contact us and we can definitely help with that part!